 - Tuesday: 9:00am - 5:00pm

 - Wednesday: 9:00am - 5:00pm

 - Thursday: 9:00am - 5:00pm

 - Saturday: Closed

 - Sunday: Closed

 headspace Bentleigh is operated by Alfred Health.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South East Melbourne PHN.

 Mental Health Services